Big Picture

 Outcome: Assessment of pedagogical approach

-All paths start with Module 01 (Tensor)—it’s the foundation everything else builds on.
-You can switch paths anytime based on what you find interesting.
+Module 01 (Tensor) is the foundation everything else builds on.
+Start there, then switch paths anytime based on what you find interesting.

-• Production context notes connect your implementations to PyTorch/TensorFlow
+• Production context notes connect your implementation back to PyTorch and TensorFlow.

 When to ask for help:

-• After you’ve run the tests and read error messages carefully
+• After you’ve run the tests and read the error message carefully.

-• When you’ve tried explaining the problem to a rubber duck
+• After you’ve tried explaining the problem out loud to a rubber duck.

-• If you’re stuck for more than 30 minutes on a single bug
+• If you’ve been stuck on a single bug for more than thirty minutes.

 The journey from tensors to transformers starts with a single import tinytorch.